 Replacing Excel

 Nevertheless, more and more organizations are implementing new finance systems to mitigate risks and to streamline processes.
-Some are choosing to implement innovative cloud solutions, while others turn to “tried-and-true” systems from SAP, IBM, Microsoft, etc. In both cases, these new solutions respond to very specific business requirements – planning, forecasting, reporting, KPI, dashboards, etc.
+Some are choosing to implement innovative cloud solutions, while others turn to “tried-and-test” systems from SAP, IBM, Microsoft, etc. In both cases, these new solutions respond to very specific business requirements – planning, forecasting, reporting, KPI, dashboards, etc.

 Finding the sweet spot between Excel and finance solutions

-PARIS automatically consolidates and aggregates data which is then accessible through Excel spreadsheets, reporting systems, as well as visualization tools such as PowerBI, Tableau or Qlik.
 What PARIS solutions achieve is an open, live collaborative system that allows end-users and management to work together from a single-source of truth.